panva/jose/docs/jwks/remote/variables/customFetch.md

 • `const` **customFetch**: unique `symbol`

-Symbol used to configure a custom fetch implementation for remote JWKS retrieval.
+Configures a custom fetch implementation for remote JWKS retrieval.

 Pass this to [createRemoteJWKSet](../functions/createRemoteJWKSet.md) to use advanced fetch configurations, HTTP proxies, network-error retries, and similar behavior.

 > [!NOTE]\
-> Known caveat: Expect Type-related issues when passing the inputs through to fetch-like modules,
+> Fetch-like libraries may have incompatible TypeScript signatures even when they accept the
-> they hardly ever get their typings inline with actual fetch, you should `@ts-expect-error` them.
+> supplied arguments at runtime.

 ## Examples